Contents

 34. Garden Arm Chair

 These feature chairs make a wonderful focal point amid the foliage of your garden.
-Use as a seat, or as a platform for a large colourful planter in the summer.
+They’re a practical piece of garden furniture but can also be used as a platform for a large colourful planter in the summer.

 35. Plastic Bottle Greenhouse

 No need to spend a fortune on a greenhouse or polytunnel for growing your fruit and veg.
 This greenhouse takes a bit of work, but is self-watering and raises the temperature by about 10 degrees.
-It typically takes 1400 2 litre bottles to build an 8×6 greenhouse.
+It typically takes 1400 2 litre bottles to build an 8×6 greenhouse – time to get collecting!

 36. Garden Mirror

 Mirror, mirror on the wall.
 Don’t throw out that old looking glass!
-Garden mirrors make a fantastic feature for giving added light and the illusion of more space.
+Garden mirrors are a great piece of garden decor and a fantastic feature for giving light and the illusion of more outdoor space.
 Positioning is the key, so hang it opposite a display of bright colourful flowers for optimal effect.

 37. Stacked Planters

 Who said planters have to be boring?
-Make the most of vertical space in a small garden by building a wooden stacked planter frame.
+This garden design idea makes the most of vertical space in a small garden by building a wooden stacked planter frame.
 Line a few of these together to ‘wall off’ a defined area.

 38. Colourful Wall Pots

 Got a stack of empty paint cans lying around?
-Give them a lick of vibrant paint and create a colourful planter display to brighten up those drab fences or walls.
+Give them a lick of vibrant paint and create a colourful planter display to brighten up drab garden fencing or walls.
 This idea works brilliantly as a hanging herb garden too!

 39. Driftwood Planter